udacity/AIND-CV-FacialKeypoints/README.md

 ## Project Instructions

-All of the starting code and resources you''ll need to compete this project are in a Github repo!
+All of the starting code and resources you'll need to compete this project are in a Github repo!
 Before you can get stared coding, you'll have to make sure that you have all the libraries and dependencies required to support this project.

 ### Environment